=== WP Mail SMTP by WPForms - The Most Popular SMTP and Email Log Plugin ===

 Read our SendGrid documentation for more details.

 Often bloggers and small business owners don't want to use third-party SMTP services.
-Well you can use your Gmail or G Suite account for SMTP emails.
+Well you can use your Gmail or Google Workspace (also known as G Suite/Google Apps) account for SMTP emails.

 This allows you to use your professional email address and improve email deliverability.